maykinmedia/objects-api/docs/index.rst

 Documentation
 =============

-Open Objecten consists of two parts. :ref:`Objecttypes` & :ref:`Objects`.
+The Open Objecten API consists of two main resources: :ref:`Objecttypes` & :ref:`Objects`.
-Objecttypes contains the object definitions and Objects the instances.
+Objecttypes contains the object definitions and Objects the instances of these Objecttypes.

 Designed in line with the `Common Ground`_ model, they can be used by other APIs that need to store object specific data.